-Important The first character of the search must not be (asterisk) or ? (question mark).
+Important The first character of the search must not be \ (asterisk) or ? (question mark).

-Making an Attribute Searchable from the Desktop
+Making an Attribute Searchable/Sortable from the Desktop

-For both interactions and contacts, many attributes are not directly searchable from the desktop.
+For both interactions and contacts, many attributes are not directly searchable from the desktop or cannot be used to sort results.